junxit/us-congress-bills-119/metadata.md

 - 2025-03-31 — Mrs. Bice moved to suspend the rules and pass the bill.
 - 2025-03-31 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1345-1346)
 - 2025-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2025-04-01 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.